Energy Efficiency

 Interestingly, Kenya Power has also joined the solar movement.

-The company says it will contract private firms to install solar panels for interested customers under a design-build-finance and operate model.
+The company says it will contract private firms to install solar panels for interested customers under a design-build-finance and operate the model.

-“KPLC will undertake the role of project development by liaising with interested commercial and industrial customers who will provide rooftop space or ground space for installation of the PV (photovoltaic) modules,” Kenya Power said in earlier press statement.
+“KPLC will undertake the role of project development by liaising with interested commercial and industrial customers who will provide rooftop space or ground space for installation of the PV (photovoltaic) modules,” Kenya Power said in an earlier press statement.

-“A private sector investor will then be selected competitively through a request for proposal (RFP) to develop and operate the grid tied captive solar plants at the customer premises.”
+“A private sector investor will then be selected competitively through a request for proposal (RFP) to develop and operate the grid-tied captive solar plants at the customer premises.”

 The electricity distributor will then sell the generated power at a discounted rate to the owners of the premises hosting the solar plant.